 simply taking off a few stainless steel bolts.
 The flanges were made by a local company using the Vauxhall

 flange system as a pattern.
 This meant the triangular gaskets were available locally.
 Enough flanges were

 ordered for the pipe ends, the Hushpower mufflers and the cheery bomb mufflers.

 Flanges were also fitted to the cherry bombs (also built in the jig) and they were put in storage.

 The final exhaust sound was much quieter but the sound of the V 8 was maintained with a good throaty tone.

 Being performance units they were not as quiet as modern silencers on new cars.
 Were they quiet enough to

 keep women happy?
-Perhaps some - but not Elaine!
+Perhaps some - but not my wife!
 So what’s new about that ? !!

 Stainless steel hold down rails for the bed boards.

 The right hand pictures above were taken in June 2007 in the States at the time of purchase.
 The left